TESTING REMINDER: Middlesbrough parents reminded to get their children tested

 - Middlesbrough Sports Village, Wednesday - Sunday, 8am - 3pm.

-Tests at those three venues can be booked online: www.middlesbrough.gov.uk/
+Tests at those three venues can be booked online: www.middlesbrough.gov.uk/communitytesting.
+If you don't have access to the internet you can call 01642 245432.

 From April 7, test kits will also be available for collection from the three community test sites.
 No booking will be necessary to collect home test kits.